G. S. R. Subba Rao: Biography

 G. S. R. Subba Rao, born on 21 August 1937 in Kolavennu, in the south Indian state of Andhra Pradesh to Satyanarayana Ganugapati and Lakshmi Subba Rao, did his college studies at Andhra University from where he graduated in chemistry in 1957 and followed it up with a master's degree in 1959.
 Subsequently, he enrolled for doctoral studies under the guidance of L. Ramachandra Row and secured the degree of Doctor of Science in 1962 and moved to University of Manchester for his post-doctoral studies at the laboratory of Arthur J. Birch.
 He obtained a PhD in 1966 and completed his post doctoral studies at Australian National University.
 On his return to India in 1971, he joined the Indian Institute of Science as a member of faculty at the department of organic chemistry where he set up his research group and served as the dean of the faculty of science, eventually superannuating from academic duties as the chair of the department.
 He also serves as a director of Novosynth Research Labs and Bal Research Foundation, two entities involved in scientific research.

-Subba Rao is married to Lakshmi Sita Valluri and the couple have two children, a daughter, Ramam and n son, Krishna.
+Subba Rao is married to Lakshmi Sita Valluri and the couple have two children, a daughter, Rama and son, Krishna.
 The family lives in Hyderabad.